ItisCyph3r/NestJS-Microservice-with-RabbitMQ/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see [LICENSE.txt](./LICENSE.txt) for details.